 Chans Chapman was born and raised in Hallettsville, Texas.
 He played football and baseball at Hallettsville High School where he was a 3 year starter at quarterback and punter, and was a four year starter at shortstop and pitcher in baseball.
-He was all district and all state multiple times in both sports.
-During his baseball career in high school, he was a part of 3 teams that advanced to the regional finals.
-In 1992 he played on team that was beat in the state semi-finals.
+He was All District and All State multiple times in both sports.
+During his baseball career in high school, he was a part of 3 teams that advanced to the Regional Finals.
+In 1992, he played on team that was a State Semi-Finalist.
 He attended the University of Houston on a baseball scholarship and ended up graduating from East Texas Baptist University.

-After graduation, Coach Chapman coached at Rice Consolidated, Garrison and El Campo before coming to Reagan.
-In 2001 Garrison was beat by Celina in the 2A state championship game.
-In 2003, while at El Campo, they were regional finalist, losing to La Marque who eventually won the state championship.
+After graduation, Coach Chapman coached at Rice Consolidated, Garrison, and El Campo before coming to Reagan.
+In 2001, Garrison was beat by Celina in the 2A State Championship game.
+In 2003, while at El Campo, they were Regional Finalists, losing to La Marque, who eventually won the State Championship.

-Since coming to Reagan in 2004 as the Head Baseball Coach, Coach Chapman's teams have won 7 district championships, 3 regional final trips and a state tournament appearance in 2014.
+Since coming to Reagan in 2004 as the Head Baseball Coach, Coach Chapman's teams have won 8 District Championships, 10 Regional Finals trips, and State tournament appearances in 2014, 2017, and 2018.
 The 2008 team was ranked as high as #5 in the nation by Baseball America.
 The 2009 team ended their season ranked #17 in the country by Baseball America.
-In 2014 Reagan won their first Regional title and finished as the State Runner-up in 5AAAAA.
+In 2014, Reagan won their first Regional title and finished as the State Runner-up in 5AAAAA.
 That team finished ranked in the top 25 in the country in the Max Preps rankings.
 Coach Chapman was named SA Express-News Coach of the Year in 2014 also.
-He has been fortunate to have coached many all state players, have guys that moved on to play college baseball and even some that have been drafted and went on to play Pro baseball.
+He has been fortunate to have coached many All State players, have players that moved on to play college baseball and even some that have been drafted and went on to play Pro baseball.
 He has an overall record of 338 wins and 85 losses.
 Included in that record is 49 wins in the playoffs.

-Coach Chapman's wife is Jennifer and she teaches kindergarten at Tuscany Heights Elementary.
-They have two daughters, Jacy 9 and Reese 6.
+Coach Chapman's wife, Jennifer, teaches kindergarten at Tuscany Heights Elementary.
+They have two daughters, Jacy and Reese.

 Larry Correa attended East Central High School, where he played football, basketball, and ran track.
 Coach Correa received his Bachelor’s of Science degree from the University of Texas at San Antonio.
 While at UTSA, Coach Correa played on the men’s club volleyball team.

-Coach Cupp graduated from Monticello (IA) in 2000.
+Coach Cupp graduated from Monticello HS in Monticello, Iowa, in 2000.
 She was a multi-sport athlete, earning All-Conference honors in volleyball and basketball, as well as four year selections to All-Conference and All-State softball teams.
 Coach Cupp was also involved in Fine Arts, Student Council, 4-H, and FFA.

-Coach Cupp ventured south to complete her student teaching at Clark High School and Colonies North Elementary where she volunteered with the softball team.
+Coach Cupp completed her student teaching at Clark High School and Colonies North Elementary where she volunteered with the softball team.
 She began her teaching and coaching career at Wood Middle School, coaching volleyball, basketball, and track, while volunteering with the softball team at Madison High School.
-She has been the Assistant Volleyball and Assistant Softball coach at Madison for the past eight years, helping coach teams to playoff berths the past two years in volleyball and the past four years in softball.
+She was then the Assistant Volleyball and Assistant Softball coach at Madison for the next eight years, helping coach teams to playoff berths in volleyball (two years) and in softball (four years).

-Coach Cupp has been married to her husband, Ryan since 2010, and they have a son, Kasen (3).
+Coach Cupp is married to her husband, Ryan, and they have a son, Kasen.